 Kagiso Trust Holdings (KTH) was founded in 1985 during a ‘period of intense struggle in South Africa’.
 The company’s website states: “During this tumultuous time, we strongly opposed apartheid by providing support to development institutions and initiatives across a range of sectors.”

 Whilst South Africans were being entertained by what many referred to as the ‘Roelf Meyer and Cyril Ramaphosa show‘, another relationship had blossomed at CODESA, that between the Sisulus and the Ruperts.
-The result was the creation of an entity known as New Africa Investments Limited (NAIL) and holding company Phaphama Holdings, setting the scene for the Sisulus to get into bed with Remgro, the former Rembrandt Group, and thus the company which had financed apartheid.
+The result was the creation of an entity known as New Africa Investments Limited (NAIL) and holding company Phaphama Holdings, setting the scene for the Sisulus to get into bed with Remgro, the former Rembrandt Group, and thus the company which had financed apartheid (see below).

 It appears NAIL was one of the first empowerment vehicles, ‘which had emerged from Nasrec’.
 (1) An ’empawamenti’ sweetheart deal calved from Sanlam’s stake in Metropolitan.
 (2) It was thus the first black-owned business to be listed on the Johannesburg Stock Exchange.
 NAIL chairman, the late Zwelakhe Sisulu would find himself actively involved in New African Media as his Urban Brew later became an asset owned by Kagiso, and Nail and Kagiso merged despite objections being raised before the Competition Commission.
 (3)